fwinkelbauer/BuildPipeline.Cake/README.md

 Performs three actions:

 - Cleans the build artifacts folder
-- Cleans the `TestResults` used by VSTest
+- Cleans the `TestResults` folder used by VSTest
 - Cleans the solution using MSBuild

 ### Restore